Shaan7071/RDM_DropTest/README.md

 | 20 | 20.49 |

 ### Plotting A Simulation
-This device will record the number of drops a strap has recieved by monitoring sudden negative changes in distance.
+This device will record the number of drops a strap has recieved by monitoring sudden changes in distance.
 ![alt text](SimulationPlot.png)